Tracks & Topics

 Digital technologies are changing the present and future of our society(ies), culture(s) and politics.
 This makes it important to use these changes to dismantle old patterns of discrimination and ensure they aren’t reproduced.

 The term “smart city” is already somewhat cliché, but how we plan to design intelligent, liveable cities of the future is far from clear.
+Is a smart city efficient and sustainable, or does it enable chaotic anonymity and personal freedom?

 Within the substantial brackets of <Reality Check>, we’re investigating long-term developments and the broader contexts at the interfaces of music and technology.
 Perspectives on the topic are primarily from the point of view of smaller and independent stakeholders and artists.

 We find ourselves in an era of “information overload” and “tl:dr”.
 The next 10-page article sends shivers down our spines.
 Yet we still want be informed.
 But how?
 In times in which our eyes seem to be exhausted, our ears still seem ready for action.
+So, instead of a “long read”, how about a “long listen”?

 For the first time there will be a re:cruiting area at #rp19 where we will offer various formats to connect potential employers and applicants.

 World-class learning for the 21st century: There are 5 billion euros for the digitalisation of schools through the Digital Pact - and something is happening in other areas of education as well!
+How can we use money and digitisation not only to do more with the old, but also to break new ground in learning?

 All over the world, schoolgirls and schoolboys take topics to the streets and demonstrate for a climate-friendly policy.
 The Fridays for Future demonstrations are intended to remind us to use our resources, our earth, in a sustainable way.